AT A GLANCE

 FOR MORE INFORMATION

 Lotto New Zealand is an institution to which practically every Kiwi is connected, in one way or another.
 The organisation is also a major – and growing – user of data analytics to help guide its operations, performance and reach across the country.
-That’s thanks to its engagement with data specialists Now Consulting, which has accelerated the use of analytics within Lotto, making data insights more accessible to the company’s executives, sales and other operational staff.
+That’s thanks to its engagement with data specialists Qrious, which has accelerated the use of analytics within Lotto, making data insights more accessible to the company’s executives, sales and other operational staff.

 As a result, Lotto is translating its wealth of transactional data into actionable insights across the business.